morphicschris/easycaption/README.md

 I'm using the Llama 3.1 8B Instruct model in LM Studio.
 You can use your model of choice but this one is fairly lightweight and handles the re-captioning well.

-# Running the captioning
+# Usage

-With all that in place and your APIs running, all you need to do now is right-click an image file and select the "Caption" option.
+With all that in place and your APIs running, all you need to do now is right-click an image file (or multiple) and select the "Send to" -> "EasyCaption" option.
 After a few seconds you should have a .txt file alongside your image with nice natural language captions in!

+The program will ask you for two optional things
+- A trigger word which gets prepended to all of the prompts
+- A general description of what the images are about.
+E.g. if you are captioning images of monorails but it thinks they're trains, you can tell it here that they are monorails.

 # Example output